 Investments are subject to a number of different rules regarding how and to whom they can be marketed.
 A higher score signifies that this investment’s marketing material has not been approved by an FCA regulated firm, or that there are no FCA regulated firms involved with the management of this investment.

 Operations & Experience

-Please note: the MICAP Impact Assessment process is based on the Manager’s answers to our Impact Assessment Questionnaire, which may not be verified or audited by MICAP.
-The resultant MICAP Impact Scores should not be taken as financial advice or a complete and comprehensive analysis of the risks of investing in the investment, which are usually set out in the Information Memorandum, Prospectus or Brochure supplied by the Investment Manager.
+Please note: the MICAP Impact Assessment process is based on the Manager’s quarterly answers to our Impact Assessment Questionnaire.
+While MICAP has systems in place to audit the information received each quarter, certain information used to generate the MICAP Impact Scores may not be verified or audited by MICAP.
+MICAP Impact Scores should not be taken as financial advice or a complete and comprehensive analysis of the risks of investing in the investment, which are usually set out in the Information Memorandum, Prospectus or Brochure supplied by the Investment Manager.